 Technical assistance is available to all of our customers.
 We encourage you to use e-mail for faster response to your questions.
 E-mail address is: support@elecraft.com.
 If you need replacement parts, send an e-mail to parts@elecraft.com.
+If you need replacement parts, send an e-mail to parts@elecraft.com.
+If you need replacement parts, send an e-mail to parts@elecraft.com.
+If you need replacement parts, send an e-mail to parts@elecraft.com.
+If you need replacement parts, send an e-mail to parts@elecraft.com.
+If you need replacement parts, send an e-mail to parts@elecraft.com.
+If you need replacement parts, send an e-mail to parts@elecraft.com.
+If you need replacement parts, send an e-mail to parts@elecraft.com.
 We typically respond to e-mail the same day from Monday through Friday.
 Telephone assistance is available from 9 A.M. to 5 P.M.
 Pacific time (weekdays only) at 831-763-4211.
 (For faster response, please use e-mail rather than call.)